zwdzwd/transvar/README.md

 ```

 #### reverse annotation of nucleotide insertion
-An insertion may result in 1) a pure insertion of amino acids; 2) a block substitution of amino acids (when insertion occur after 1st or 2nd base in a codon; or 3) a frame-shift.
+An insertion may result in: 1) a pure insertion of amino acids; 2) a block substitution of amino acids, when insertion occur after 1st or 2nd base in a codon; or 3) a frame-shift.
 Following HGVS nomenclature, RevAn labels the first different amino acid and the length of the peptide util stop codon, assuming no change in the splicing.

 Example: to annotate a **in-frame, in-phase insertion**,
 ```